 Summary

-Let's be honest...a natural turkey can be very dry and bland, especially the white meat.
-Traditionally we've used gravy to address this problem, but recently people have been turning to flavor brining to add moisture and flavor to whole turkey.
-You can learn more about flavor brining and the science behind it in the All About Brining topic.
-The brine I've used here couldn't be simpler--just water, kosher salt, and brown sugar.
+The brine I've used here couldn't be simpler—just water, kosher salt, and brown sugar.
 The mixture adds flavor and moisture to the meat, but does not make the meat taste overly salty or sweet.
 After brining, I applied a Creole seasoning, but you can use your favorite barbecue rub.
 Just don't go overboard on the salt in the rub, since the turkey has already been seasoned by the brine.
-I originally posted this topic based on a turkey I cooked on March 18, 2001, but I've revised the topic based on a more recent attempt on December 7, 2002.
+Here are some photos I took when cooking this turkey on December 7, 2002.
 As always...click on any of the pictures to view a larger image.
 Selecting And Preparing The Turkey

 This is a 12.17 pound Albertsons Natural Turkey, just your basic, frozen supermarket turkey that has not been enhanced with a flavor solution.